Open Science · Diffusion MRI · Microstructure Imaging

 the specification.

-Diffusion MRI can see inside living tissue without a scalpel — inferring axon diameters, membrane densities, soma permeability from the motion of water molecules. dmrai-lab is building the infrastructure this field deserves: open, validated, reproducible, from simulation to compendium.
+Diffusion MRI can see inside living tissue without a scalpel — inferring axon diameters, membrane densities, soma permeability from the motion of water molecules. dmrai-lab is building open, validated, reproducible infrastructure for this work: two engines that keep each other honest, free for the whole field to use, extend, and check.

 Brain dissolving into diffusion MRI microstructure geometry